prisms-center/CASMcode_docs/_formats/DoF_and_Properties.md

 #### Implementing new DoF

-In order to implement a new DoF type, CASM must know how to convert between Configuration and SimpleStructure, and must know how to construct, write, and evaluate basis functions for that type.
+In order to implement a new DoF type, CASM must know how to convert between [Configuration] and [Structure], and must know how to construct, write, and evaluate basis functions for that type.
 This requires an [AnisoValTraits] instance for the type and also that additional traits information must be provided by implementing a traits class derived from [DoFType::Traits].

 Current DoF implementations include:
 - [DisplacementDoFTraits] (`"disp"`)